GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 These scripts apply some revised stage-vs-exceedance-rate percentile uncertainty calculations, as described in [Section 3.5 of this paper](https://link.springer.com/article/10.1007/s00024-019-02299-w).

+The percentiles of the exceedance-rates are thus updated compared with the original PTHA18 report.
+The equations for the hazard calculation imply that the logic-tree mean exceedance-rate is unaffected.
+However our revised implementation induced minor numerical changes even in the mean exceedance-rate (typically in high significant figures -- not large enough to show up in plots).
+This was due to a change in interpolation at one point in the calculation.
+It is just as valid as the old approach, but much more computationally efficient in the context of the revised approach.

 [revised_station_hazard_curves_PREPROCESSING.R](revised_station_hazard_curves_PREPROCESSING.R) preprocesses source-zone logic-tree branches to support the calculation.

 [revised_station_hazard_curves.R](revised_station_hazard_curves.R) computes stage-vs-exceedance-rate percentile curves.
 This version of the script uses logic-tree sampling to reduce the computational effort, and only works for stochastic-slip + fixed rigidity.
 For the full calculation, instead see the script below.